Bachelor’s degree

 • certificate of linguistic competence obtained from the Modern Languages Center within DJUG, no older than 2 years.

-Citizens who have completed high school in an educational institution where the language of instruction is English, or who have obtained at least a B1 grade in the baccalaureate exam, are exempt from presenting a language proficiency certificate.
+Citizens who have completed high school in an educational institution where the language of instruction is English, or who have obtained at least a B1 grade in the baccalaureate exam, are exempt from presenting a language proficiency certificate

-MEDICINE AND PHARMACY Health General nursing 4 years The final admission average is the arithmetic average of:
+The final admission average is the arithmetic average of:

 • The grade obtained in the multiple-choice test;